olympuslegum/olympuslegum.github.io/_posts/2016-10-26-Fantasylegal.md

 There are various concerns raised by the Big four leagues and the NCAA leaving out the National Basketball Association (NBA), predominantly in the case of National Hockey League (NHL) which has just awarded a franchise expansion to Las Vegas and in the NFL, the Oakland Raiders waiting for approval from the other franchise owner for relocation to Las Vegas.
 The leagues have argued that town is literally bugged with betting and can actually affect the conduct of the teams.

-As many states are falling brick by brick legalizing fantasy sports and with the lobbying efforts of the Gambling/Sports betting beneficiary enterprises in the Capitol Hill it will be pertinent to analyze the up side and the down side of a federal legislation decriminalizing something criminalized for the past 24 years.
+As many states are falling brick by brick legalizing fantasy sports and with the lobbying efforts of the Gambling/Sports betting beneficiary enterprises in the Capitol Hill it will be pertinent to analyze the up side and the down side of a federal legislation decriminalizing something criminalized for the past 24 years

-**_(The writer is a final year student at Campus Law centre, Faculty of Law, Delhi University and can be reached at pranav.prudent@gmail.com)_**
+**_(The writer is a final year student at Campus Law Centre, Faculty of Law, Delhi University and can be reached at pranav.prudent@gmail.com)_**